qrohlf/sensible-web-development/_chapters/0/3-installing-ruby.md

 ```bash
 rbenv install 2.1.1 #install Ruby 2.1.1
 ```

-*note that you can see a list of all the available Ruby versions by running `rbenv install --list`*
+<div class="alert alert-warning">Tip: view a list of all the available Ruby versions you can install with <code>rbenv install --list</code></div>

-Set your system to use the new Ruby version by default with
+Next, set your system to use the new Ruby version by default with

 ```bash
 rbenv global 2.1.1
 ```

-When using a new Ruby version for the first time, you'll also need to install Bundler for that Ruby version:
+Finally, when using a new Ruby version for the first time, you'll also need to install Bundler for that Ruby version:

 ```bash
 gem install bundler